 Save the Best for Last

 Harry Potter and the Half-Blood Prince, however, is brimming with information and stories that will become important only later, even stories that, after reading the entire series and looking back, clarify so much about what led to that final duel.
-And about Dumbledore.
+And about Dumbledore and the Resurrection Stone.
 In fact, Harry Potter and the Half-Blood Prince is really about Dumbledore, although you don’t necessarily realize it at the start.

 After the tedious first chapter, Dumbledore arrives at Number 4 Privet Drive to escort Harry to the Burrow.
 Harry notices Dumbledore’s hand is blackened, but when he asks about it, Dumbledore politely puts him off.
 We, too, put the matter aside, until it’s brought to our attention again, later in the book.
 Each time Harry asks about the damaged hand, Dumbledore delays explaining.

 Sadly, Harry never gets to hear Dumbledore tell his thrilling tale.
 Dumbledore is killed at the top of the Astronomy Tower before he can tell it.

 One gets the sense, throughout the entire book, that Dumbledore is purposely keeping his story to himself.
 Dumbledore is very intelligent, and uses his words wisely.
 So, if he wanted to tell Harry how his hand came to be injured, he would have made sure that there was a time and a place for it.

 The question becomes, why doesn’t Dumbledore tell Harry about his blackened hand?
 The answer is that to do so, he would have to reveal something about himself that he did not wish Harry to see.
 He would have opened himself up, bared his heart and soul, and exposed what he probably considered to be his worst shame.